Concordium/concordium.github.io/source/mainnet/net/web3-id/wallet.rst

 #.
 Click |hamburger-bw| and select **Verifiable credentials**.

 #.
 Click |actions-bw| and select **Download export file**.
-This saves the verifiable credentials in a file in your downloads folder.
+This saves the verifiable credentials in a file in your downloads folder by default.

 Revoke credentials
 ==================